 The molecular neurobiology core facility was established to support work in the areas of protein chemistry, neurochemistry and molecular biology.
 Several pieces of equipment form the core of this facility.
-Two Beckman binary HPLC systems are available, both driven by the System Gold software package.
-One is dedicated to the fluorometric and/or electrochemical analysis of neurotransmitters and related substances using state-of-the-art Shimadzu fluorescence and ESA Coulochem-II electrochemical detectors.
-The second HPLC is dedicated to the purification of proteins and peptides and also the analysis of phosphopeptides.
-Detectors associated with this instrument include two Beckman UV detectors, one standard variable wavelength and the second a photodiode array detector capable of generating spectrum scans "on-the-fly", and a Radiometric Flo-1 beta on-line radioactive flow detector.
+A Beckman binary HPLC system is available, driven by the System Gold software package, with detection capabilities that include: Shimadzu fluorometric and/or Coulochem electrochemical analysis of neurotransmitters and related substances, two Beckman UV detectors, one standard variable wavelength and the second a photodiode array detector capable of generating spectrum scans "on-the-fly.
 There is also a FPLC instrument with accompanying UV detector for the purification of proteins.
-The core is further equipped with a Beckman L8-75 ultracentrifuge with numerous swinging bucket and fixed angle rotors, Beckman LS-6000 and LS-9000 scintillation counters, and several -80oC freezers.
-There are also ample environmental shakers and controlled atmosphere cabinets for a range of eucaryotic and prokaryotic cell work.
+The core is further equipped with a Beckman XPN ultracentrifuge with numerous swinging bucket and fixed angle rotors, a Beckman Avanti JE centrifuge, a Beckman TL1 table top ultracentrifuge and a recently upgraded Beckman LS-6000 scintillation counter.
 The molecular neurobiology core's most recent acquisition is a GE Healthcare Trio+ flat-bed imaging system run by ImageQuant software made possible by an equipment grant from the NIH/NCRR.
 This imaging system is for quantitative analysis of fluorescent or radiolabeled proteins or nucleic acids analyzed on one- and two-dimensional gels.
-As part of this system, we also obtained the DeCyder software package for quantifying data using the 2D-difference in gel electrophoresis (2D-DIGE) applications.
+As part of this system, the DeCyder software package for quantifying data using the 2D-difference in gel electrophoresis (2D-DIGE) applications was established.